fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/mining.md

 On the other hand, if a hash is found below the target threshold, the mining hardware returns the block header with the successful nonce to the mining software.
-The mining software combines the header with the block and sends the completed block to `bitcoind` to be broadcast to the network for addition to the block chain.
+The mining software combines the header with the block and sends the completed block to `fabcoind` to be broadcast to the network for addition to the block chain.

 {% endautocrossref %}